Cloud firms take aim at Amazon with data pricing pact

 “It’s sort of the ‘Hotel California,’” said Matthew Prince, the CEO of founding member Cloudflare, referring to the mythical hotel in a song by the band The Eagles where guests can check out any time they like but can never leave.
 “It’s free to put your data in, but to get your data out, it costs a substantial amount of money.
 That creates a whole data gravity issue where data gets locked in the cloud.”

-To counter that, the companies will allow their mutual customers to move data between their services for free, or, in the case of Microsoft and Google, for a discount of about 75 percent from the list prices.
+To counter that, the companies will allow their mutual customers to move data between their services for free, or, in the case of Microsoft, for a discount of about 75 percent from the list prices.
+Alphabet Inc’s Google Cloud also offers discounts through a previously established program with Cloudflare and others.

 There’s an element of self-interest for the companies involved: They all compete with AWS, and, in many cases, would stand to benefit if it were cheaper to move data back and forth between AWS and their services.
 And Cloudflare, which is leading the effort because its so-called content delivery network acts like a glue that connects many of the cloud providers together, competes directly with an AWS service called CloudFront.